-I love websites that list the essentials baby items you’ll need and list a wipe warmer – I’ve got nothing against wipe warmers but I’d hardly call them a necessity when you have a baby and they are certainly not a necessity if you are having a baby on a budget.
+I love websites that list the essential baby items you’ll need and list a wipe warmer.
+I’ve got nothing against wipe warmers but I’d hardly call them a necessity when you have a baby and they are certainly not a necessity if you are having a baby on a budget.

 So I decided to make my own list and try to figure out what is the least you could get by with and not lose your mind.
 I mean, sure, we could all forgo the toys and bouncy chairs but if you factor in all the money you’ll have to spend on your mental breakdown, then you’re still ahead of the game if you spring for them.
 So here goes:

 There are good baby lotions out there that are super expensive, and cheap baby lotions that are full of shit.
 So I checked around to find a baby lotion that was reasonably priced, not too full of gunk and fairly easy to find.
 Aveeno Baby is what I came up with.
 You can also get away with coconut oil or unscented lotion for grownups.
 Just take a look at the label and pick the one with the fewest ingredients.
 You can find Aveeno Baby lotion on Amazon here.

 2. Dr. Bronner – Organic Castile Soap Unscented Baby:

 This stuff can be used for EVERYTHING including baths, soaking clothes and washing hair.
 It is fantastic.
 It seems a little more expensive but a little goes a long way.
 It comes in a few sizes – small, big and fricking huge.
 You can find it here on Amazon.

 You can use it on bums to prevent diaper rash and cheeks to stop chapping in winter.
 Coconut oil or Petroleum Jelly are other alternatives (some people aren’t big fans of petroleum because it’s not as environmentally friendly as other options).
 Here are some options on Amazon.

 4. IKEA ANTILOP Highchair with safety belt: